 Knowing this, one of the foundations on which Teazaar was built on is transparency.
-And right now, at the start of 2019, with a full a year ahead of us, this is the right time to talk about the tea market, transparency and sustainability.
+This is the right time to talk about the tea market, transparency and sustainability.

-With almost a decade in the business of sourcing fine quality, sustainable tea, we know how the industry is impacting the world we live in and wanted to explain our role in the bigger scheme of things.
+With almost a decade in the business of sourcing fine quality, sustainable, conscious tea, we know how the industry is impacting the world we live in and wanted to explain our role in the bigger scheme of things.

 But above all else, we know that our daily decisions do make a difference.

 To prepare for the stresses of the day, we need our morning cup of tea.
 A refreshing reminder of nature’s many gifts, tea is indeed essential in our lives.

 But while it may seem straightforward, there is a lot more going on behind the scenes of your daily cup of tea.

 Tea plantations are changing the face of many economies across the world, but they are also contributing to climate change, aggravating labor issues, accelerating deforestation and creating water shortages.

 Unless you are not concerned about the origin of your tea, then things are going to be simple for you.
 You will find your favorite blend at the right price and enjoy a nice cup of tea whenever you want.